-- Questioning: Ask the students what they understand by climate?
+- Questioning: Ask the students what they know about our environment and climate?
 Do they know the difference between weather and climate?
-Have they heard of the causes and effects of climate change? - Videos: Have students watch short documentaries or videos on the topic. - Web research: Have students conduct web research to explore key words and terminologies (see below for examples). - Mind Map: Have students produce a mind map illustrating what they know about climate, either as a class, group, or individual activity.
+Have they heard of the causes and effects of climate change on the environment? - Videos: Have students watch short documentaries or videos on the topic. - Web research: Have students conduct web research to explore key words and terminologies (see below for examples). - Mind Map: Have students produce a mind map illustrating what they know about Earth's environment and climate, either as a class, group, or individual activity.